willtim/Expresso/README.md

 ### Record extension

-Records are eliminated using selection (.) and introduced using extension.
+Records are eliminated using selection `.` and introduced using extension `|`.
 For example, the record literal:

     {x = 1, y = True}